-Since our founding in 2002, we have trained more than a thousand educators to teach the Kendore Learning way.
+Since our founding in 2002, we have trained thousands of educators to teach the Kendore Learning way.
 Our most popular workshops are described below.
 If you are interested in a course that is not currently available, let us know.
 We would be happy to talk to you about setting up a new workshop or coming to you for onsite training.
 We provide training nationwide.
 Just ask!

 The Kendore Kingdom is a complete, Orton-Gillingham based K-2 Language Arts curriculum that takes students systematically through reading concepts from fundamentals to advanced comprehension.
 Designed to teach all requisite reading skills, our engaging, multisensory format is both fun and memorable.